gotchane/inkdrop-todo-support/README.md

-# Todo Toggle plugin for Inkdrop
+# Todo Support plugin for Inkdrop

 ![](./media/demo.gif)

-This plugin helps to toggle todo list of markdown.
+This plugin supports to use todo list of Markdown.

 ## Install